khval/HippoPlayer/README.md

 Or you can compile it with vasm

    You need a newer vasm then one If your going to compile under 680x0.
+   Default assembler is a cross compiler for AmigaOS4.

+* fimp file compressor, available here: http://aminet.net/util/pack/imploder-4.0.lzh NB! under AmigaOS 4.x, you need to run fimp under UAE, don't use the JIT version of UAE it crashed for me, when trying to save the file.

 # Files and directories